Best practices to reduce negative impacts and feel good about our way of traveling.

 Doing good often goes hand in hand with limiting our consumption, sometimes to our regret.
 However, you can certainly do good by consuming the right kind of products.
 This is something I wasn’t always aware of and had to learn step by step.

 My aunt loves decorations and all kinds of knick-knacks for her bookshelves or garden.
 I, for my part, used to be a super strict non-consumer: the less the better!
-Until I started joining her on her shopping tours, which led us to small shops with alternative, more sustainable products and cute local markets.
+Until I started joining her on her shopping tours, which led us to small shops with sustainable products and cute local markets.

 Nowadays, my aunt works voluntarily in a global fair-trade store.
-Whenever she makes me a present, it’s a bag full of well-thought-out products from artisans and crafters from around the globe.
+Whenever she makes me a present, it’s a bag full of well-thought-out (mostly edible) products from artisans and crafters from around the globe.
 Each bag supports these people and their livelihoods back home.

 Citizen science